VIDHI-tech/Shopping_Cart_App/README.md

 # **Shopping_Cart_App**

-a simple shopping cart application using html,css and Advanced JS concepts.
-The topics we’ll cover include promises, async await , using storage APIs and basic API calls while also dealing with complex DOM Manipulations.
+Created a simple shopping cart application with Online Payment facility by using html,css and Advanced JS concepts.
+The topics that included promises, async await , using storage APIs and basic API calls while dealing with complex DOM Manipulations.

 ## Project Features